Skip to main content

 The Custom Code Editor is a powerful tool that allows you to write custom code in the Overlay Editor.
 For more information about the Custom Code Editor, please refer to the Widget Structure article.

-SE_API.store.set method emits an event received by every Custom Widget.
+It emits an onEventReceived event for every custom widget.
 Example payload:

 {